Encore Theatre performing 'The Wizard of Oz' for one weekend only

 The original radio show was a Lux Radio Theater performance that aired on December 25, 1950.
 The show contains music from the movie, and favorites from that era.

 The cast includes Evie and Allie Hunter sharing the role of Dorothy, Eric Boswell as the Cowardly Lion, Jonathan Hunter is the Tin Man and Steven Stroud plays Scarecrow.
-Donna Moore is The Wicked Witch and Linda Patrick portrays Glinda the Good Witch.
-Other cast members are Lucy Bell, Matthew Bell, Emily Boswell, Rosie Boswell, Wayne Jackson, Reagan Lane, Brian Waltman, Pandora Wood, Tuck Wood.
+Donna Moore is The Wicked Witch and Linda Patrick portrays Glinda the Good.

 (0) comments